maneesh29s/digital-garden-notes/LinuxContainers/Kubernetes.md

 # Kubernetes

-This note does not include "how k8s works", rather some of my observations from my own experiments
+ >
+ > This article contains my observations from various explorations I conducted regarding Kubernetes and docker.
+It might be a little unstructured, so bare with me.
+Also see to [colima](colima.md) to read about various experiments I did with minikube.

 ## CRI